HaleyOasis/cyberbullying-detector/README.md

 # 🛡️ Cyberbullying Detection System

-AI-powered detection of cyberbullying and online harassment using LoRA-fine-tuned HateBERT.
+AI-powered detection of cyberbullying and online harassment using Fine-tuned HateBERT.

 ## 🚀 Live Demo